Enigmatic-Smile/rn-sdk/README.md

 If you set one card scheme name, it will be displayed in the consent text (e.g. for Mastercard it would be _I authorise ```Mastercard``` to monitor my payment card_) This value - ```Mastercard``` - will not change when the user starts typing in a card number.

 #### Consent text behaviour for privacy policy

+If you do not set a privacy policy URL, the privacy policy related phrase will be removed from the text.

 Notice the following excerpt from the consent text above: _...may be of interest to me.
 For information about ```Cashback Inc``` privacy practices, please see the privacy policy.
 You may opt-out of..._ If you set a ```privacyUrl```, this is the text that will be displayed, along with a hyperlink set on *privacy policy*.